 - Name of therapist, support group, clubs you go to, etc.

-A good rule: Never email or post anything you wouldn’t want everyone to see if it were taped up at work or school.
+A good rule: Never email or text anything you wouldn’t want everyone to see if it were shared at work or school.

-I recommend using a “throwaway” web-based email address from Hotmail, Yahoo, or Google.
+I recommend using a “throwaway” web-based Gmail address.
 Don’t choose an email address containing identifying information, like your chosen name, your area code.
-Don’t pick something that identifies you as transsexual.
+Don’t pick something that identifies you as trans.
 Pick the name of a celebrity you like, or a flower, or something like that.
-Note that some web-based mail clients like Hotmail betrays your IP address (a number which shows your general location): Hotmall puts it in the message header.

-Use caution when emailing someone.
-Many people claiming to be transsexual, especially those claiming to be “transkids,” are not.
-People pretending to be transsexual could run the spectrum from relatively harmless middle-aged wannabes engaging in fantasy role-playing to dangerous sexual predators.
+Use caution when contacting someone you don’t know.
+People pretending to be trans could run the spectrum from relatively harmless middle-aged wannabes engaging in fantasy role-playing to dangerous sexual predators.